-Transition One: Pre-admission
+Transition One: Practicum Enrollment

 Students wishing to begin the junior-level practicum sequence must provide documentation of a 2.75 cumulative GPA from Lyon or a transfer institution prior to enrolling in Practicum I. Students who do not have the requisite GPA must get permission from the instructor and the Director of Teacher Education in order to enroll in a practicum course.
-Practicum students should declare a major or concentration in Education upon enrolling in Practicum I.
+Practicum students should declare a major in Education upon enrolling in Practicum I.